inductiva/inductiva/docs-sources/opensees/ida-at-scale/index.md

 In this tutorial, we walk through a practical example involving a two-storey unreinforced masonry building, representative of the pre-code masonry building stock in the Lisbon metropolitan area.
-To realistically capture seismic demand, we apply 10 intensity levels to 30 different earthquake ground motion records selected from real-world events relevant to the region’s seismic hazard.
+To realistically capture seismic demand, we apply 10 intensity levels to 30 different earthquake ground motion records selected from real-world events.
 This results in a total of 300 IDA simulations, all run in parallel to demonstrate efficient large-scale analysis.

 All data used in this example was collected as part of the [STAND4HERITAGE](https://stand4heritage.org) project — New STANDards for seismic assessment of built cultural HERITAGE.